nicklafferty/craftycody/content/crafts/diy-wool-genie.md

 On the square dowl, measure about 1 1/2-in down from the top and mark a point in the middle of the wood.
 Use the 5/8-in spade bit to bore a hole through this point.
 Then, take the 7 1/4-in round dowel piece and insert it through that hole.
 I used a rubber mallet to hammer it through the other side.
 You can glue it if you'd like, but it's really in there and I'm not worried about it.

 On the 10 5/8-in round dowel piece, mark a spot about 1-in from the bottom and use a 5/16-in bit to drill a hole through that point.
-This is where the 5/16-in
+This is where the 5/16-in dowel will be used as a pin to hold the bottom of the yarn.

+Lastly, place the square dowel where you would like it to sit on the 2x4 base.
+Mine is a few inches from the edge to help with stability.
+I traced the base of the square dowel onto the 2x4, then used

 ### Screw in hooks